rmarchal1/CAMMEL/README.md

 - opencv
 - glfw
 - Pillow </br>
+Installation will take about 15 to 30 minutes.</br>
 **Detailed installation instructions can be found in the Manual.**
 ## Environment variables
 CAMMEL needs the folowing environment variables: